 Medical Scientist Training Program

 This challenging role requires you to develop the probing analytical skills of basic scientists and the broad knowledge base and diagnostic tools of physicians.
-Through the MSTP, you will become a highly skilled physician-scientist engaged in leading advances in science and clinical practice.
+Through the MSTP, you become a highly skilled physician-scientist engaged in leading advances in science and clinical practice.

-The Medical Scientist Training Program benefits from the exceptional clinical training of Mayo Medical School and the extraordinary research resources of Mayo Graduate School.
-Mayo Clinic is well known for its tradition of integrating patient care, research and education.
-These connections are reflected throughout the program.
+The MSTP benefits from the exceptional clinical training of Mayo Medical School and the extraordinary research resources of Mayo Graduate School.
+Mayo Clinic is well-known for its tradition of integrating patient care, research and education.
+These connections are reflected throughout the Medical Scientist Training Program.

 Regarded worldwide as a premier academic medical center, Mayo Clinic has a 150-year history of contributing to the advancement of science and patient care.
 There are 2,000 scientist and physician faculty readily available to you across Mayo's three campuses in Rochester, Minn.; Jacksonville, Fla.; and Phoenix/Scottsdale, Ariz.
 Research resources here are unparalleled.

 With more than 500,000 patients each year and medical records and/or tissue specimens from more than 6 million patients, Mayo Clinic provides the opportunity to access a wealth of clinical material for your research.
 These factors create a remarkable environment in which to pursue your M.D.-Ph.D.

 Students may choose one of these research programs: